On the minimum bisection of random $3$-regular graphs: Structural properties of minimum bisections of the random 3-regular graph

 \begin{observation} For both $i=1$ and $i=2$ and for every $\ell \ge 2$, at most one of the following happens: \begin{enumerate} \item There are at least two cycles $c_1$ and $c_2$ in $G^{\le 2}_{3,i}$, whose union contains at least two vertices of degree three in $G^{\le 2}_{3,i}$, and the sum of whose lengths is at most $\ell$. \item There are at least $3\ell + 27$ edges in $G^{\le 2}_{3, 3-i}$ of weight two. \end{enumerate} \end{observation} \begin{proof} Suppose that each of the above two events happens for some $i \in \{1,2\}$ and some $\ell\ge 2$.
-If the two cycles have a common edge, by Observation~\ref{cycles} one can find two cycles $c'_1$ and $c'_2$ in $G^{\le 2}_{3,i}$, whose intersection is a path $p$.
-See Figure~\ref{fig 9}, left picture.
-Let $u$ and $v$ be the endvertices of this path.
+If the two cycles have a common edge, by Observation~\ref{cycles} one can find two cycles $c'_1$ and $c'_2$ in $G^{\le 2}_{3,i}$ whose intersection is a path $p$ with endvertices $u$ and $v$, see the left part of Figure~\ref{fig 9}.
 Then, one may find without difficulty two paths (possibly some of them of length zero, for example when all edges in $c'_1\cup c'_2$ have weight two) between critical vertices in $G^{\le 2}_{3,i}$ without common interior vertices and containing only edges of weight one, one starting from $v$ and contained in $c'_1\setminus p$ and one starting from $u$ and contained in $c'_2\setminus p$.
 We obtain a contradiction by Observation~\ref{stars and ds_ob}.